chhuang-one/sqxclib/doc/SqTypeRow.md

 # SqTypeRow

 SqTypeRow is derived from SqTypeJoint.
-It can create [SqRow](SqRow.md) and handle unknown (or known) result, table, and column.
+It can create [SqRow](SqRow.md) and parse unknown (or known) result, table, and column.
 SqTypeRow sample code is in [storage-row.cpp](examples/storage-row.cpp)
-Note1: SqTypeRow can also use with get() and getAll().
-Note2: SqTypeRow is in sqxcsupport library (sqxcsupport.h).
+Note: SqTypeRow is in sqxcsupport library (sqxcsupport.h).

 	SqType
 	│